The Evening Sky in July

 Download a PDF containing this chart, additional charts for specific areas of the sky and descriptions of interesting objects visible at this time of year.

-T he Night Sky in July 2024
+The Night Sky in July 2025

 South of the zenith are 'The Pointers', Beta and Alpha Centauri.
 They point to Crux, the Southern Cross, on their right.
 Alpha Centauri is the third brightest star in the sky.
-It is also the closest of the naked eye stars, 4.3 light years away.
-Beta Centauri, like most of the stars in Crux, is a hot blue-giant star hundreds of light years away.
+It is also the closest of the naked eye stars, 4.3 light-years away.
+Beta Centauri, like most of the stars in Crux, is a hot blue-giant star hundreds of light-years away.
 Crux and the Pointers are also circumpolar.
+They are always somewhere in our southern sky.
+In summer they are upside down and low in the south.

 The Milky Way is brightest and broadest in the east toward Scorpius and Sagittarius.
 In a dark sky it can be traced up past the Pointers and Crux, fading toward Sirius.
 The Milky Way is our edgewise view of the galaxy, the pancake of billions of stars of which the sun is just one.
-The thick hub of the galaxy, 30 000 light years away, is in Sagittarius.
+The thick hub of the galaxy, 30 000 light-years away, is in Sagittarius.
 The actual centre is hidden by dust clouds in space.
 A scan along the Milky Way with binoculars shows many clusters of stars and some glowing gas clouds.

-*A light year (l.y.) is the distance that light travels in one year: nearly 10 million million km.
+*A light-year (l.y.) is the distance that light travels in one year: nearly 10 million million km.
 Sunlight takes eight minutes to get here; moonlight about one second.
 Sunlight reaches Neptune, the outermost major planet, in four hours.
 It takes sunlight four years to reach the nearest star, Alpha Centauri.

 Notes by Alan Gilmore,